Ad: This trip was sponsored by VisitScotland.

-Even before Outlander first hit our screens back in 2014, one thing was crystal clear: Scotland is magical.
+Even before Outlander first hit our screens back in 2014, one thing was crystal clear.

 Stop 2: Bo’ness and Kinneil Railway

 Stepping onto the platform at Bo’ness, a cloud exhaling from the steam engine on the tracks, is the closest I’ve come to rewinding time in a while.
 This heritage railway museum — Scotland’s largest — is a short journey from Edinburgh and is the setting for Frank and Claire’s wartime departure scenes in season one of Outlander.

 I’ll definitely be making a return visit here — I found the whole place fascinating (a real life model railway, essentially) and the volunteers were welcoming and truly passionate about what they do.

 A short journey further down the Forth, Blackness Castle reigns, its walls impenetrable on the edge of the water.
 Termed the ‘ship that never sailed’ due to its formidable fortifications, this fifteenth-century castle was used as the backdrop to the horrendous flogging Randall subjects Jamie to in ‘Fort William’ of season one.

 From the ramparts there are magnificent views over the Forth, where you’ll spot Scotland’s newest engineering feat — Queensferry Crossing — on the horizon.